groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/merge-vssx-files-groupdocs-merger-java/_index.md

 ---
 title: "merge visio stencil java – How to Merge VSSX Files Using GroupDocs.Merger for Java"
-description: "Learn how to merge Visio stencil files (VSSX) with Java using GroupDocs.Merger.
-This step‑by‑step guide shows you how to merge visio stencil java files efficiently."
+description: "Learn how to merge vssx files with Java using GroupDocs.Merger.
+This step‑by‑step guide shows you how to merge VSSX stencil files efficiently."
-date: "2025-12-31"
+date: "2026-03-22"
 weight: 1
 url: "/java/document-joining/merge-vssx-files-groupdocs-merger-java/"
 keywords: